 DISCLAIMER: THE CONTENT AND INFORMATION CONTAINED IN THIS WEBSITE ARE FOR EDUCATIONAL PURPOSES ONLY.
 IT MAY NOT BE CONSTRUED AS MEDICAL ADVICE, AND WE DO NOT INTEND FOR THIS INFORMATION TO BE USED TO DIAGNOSE OR PRESCRIBE FORMS OF TREATMENT.

-The ONLY essential oils we use and refer to in ALL our posts, articles, and podcasts are Young Living Essential Oils.
 We DO NOT use any others and would not.
 The statements herein have not been evaluated by the Food and Drug Administration.